ansible/ansible-documentation/docs/docsite/rst/vault_guide/vault_using_encrypted_content.rst

 Note: In the future, the header could change.
 Fields after the format ID and format version depend on the format version.
 Future vault format versions may add more cipher algorithm options and/or additional fields.

 The rest of the content of the file is the 'vaulttext'.
-The vaulttext is a text armored version of the encrypted ciphertext.
+The vaulttext is a text-armored version of the encrypted ciphertext.
 Each line is 80 characters wide, except for the last line which may be shorter.

 Ansible Vault payload format 1.1 - 1.2